hashkat/hashkat/docs/ThisIsHashkat.md

 *  French + English

-In the future we will be changing this to:

-*  languages A,B,C
-*  bilingual types AB, BC, AC
-*  trilingual type ABC

-with user–defined names.

 Tweets are generated in the language of the tweeter.

 A receiving agent cannot 'understand' a tweet if it is not generated in a language they speak, unless the tweet_type is 'musical'.

-Therefore, an agent will not retransmit a tweet that is not in the same language the receiver speaks.
+An agent will not retransmit a tweet that is not in the same language the receiver speaks, unless it is 'musical'.

 ## Ideology

 Ideology in Hashkat is conceived of as any belief or defining characteristic.

 The default ideologies in Hashkat have color names: red, blue, green & orange.
-By default there are 4.
-Ideologies may be named by the user, and may be unlimited in number.
+Ideologies may be named by the user and may be unlimited in number.

 <center>
 <img src='../img/thisishashkat/I_ideology.jpg'>